Symfind: Addressing the Fragility of Subhalo Finders and Revealing the Durability of Subhalos: Conclusions

 \section{Conclusions}

-One of the major outstanding questions in the theory of $\Lambda$CDM is how this model truly predicts subhalos should behave.
+One of the major outstanding questions in the theory of $\Lambda$CDM is what this model predicts as the true behaviour of subhalos.
 These small orbiting objects are complex enough that effective modeling usually involves simulations, but are deceptively difficult to simulate and to identify once the simulation has been run.
 The uncertainty in how durable subhalos are places limitations on a number of cutting-edge cosmological probes, particularly those that depend on large-scale clustering of galaxies and the properties of satellite galaxies.

 In this paper, we present a new method for identifying simulated subhalos (Section \ref{sec:methods}), with a particular focus on robustness tests.
 This method follows a subhalo's particles prior to infall and then uses an existing subhalo finder (currently \textsc{Subfind}; \citealp{springel_2001_populating}) along with the subhalo's most bound particles at infall to identify the subhalo within this tracked set of particles. \begin{itemize} \item We perform extensive testing on the reliability limits of our method and on the popular \textsc{Rockstar} halo finder and find that our method substantially outperforms \textsc{Rockstar}, tracking subhalos to orders-of-magnitude lower masses (Section \ref{sec:survial}; Fig.~\ref{fig:survival}). \item Our method recovers $15\%$ to $45\%$ more subhalos at a fixed $m_{\rm peak}$ than \textsc{Rockstar} (Section \ref{sec:shmf}; Fig.~\ref{fig:shmf}) in our fiducial simulations, particularly subhalos close to the centers of their hosts ($35\%$ to $120\%$ more subhalos within $R_{\rm vir}/4$), and the number of recovered subhalos increases substantially with increasing resolution. \item Subhaloes found with our method are so long-lived that --- when combined with reasonable galaxy--halo models --- they do not require the use of ``orphan'' subhalos to follow subhalos until the point of likely galaxy disruption once a relatively modest resolution limit of $n_{\rm peak} > 4\times 10^3$ is met (Section \ref{sec:good_enough}; Fig.~\ref{fig:survival_vmax}).
 This limit is set by the resolution of the simulation, not by failures of the subhalo finder. \item We also outline a concrete set of steps that can be used to determine whether other subhalo finders meet the same criteria (Section \ref{sec:recommendations}).
 We discuss caveats associated with this conclusion in Section \ref{sec:are_we_good_enough}. \end{itemize}